LennonLab/Emergence/EmergencePrePrint.md

 When sampling individuals, the information about their species is gained by accessing the species dictionary.

-**Resource particles** -- Simplex simulates the movement and consumption of individual resource particles.
+**Resource particles** -- Emergence simulates the movement and consumption of individual resource particles.
 These particles can vary over several orders of magnitude in size and belong to three resource types.
 As with individual organisms and species, information about individual resource particles is stored in dictionaries.

 	rDict = {'1' : t = 1,
 				   'v'  = 0.5,